 You can use the Message Passing Interface (MPI) from the SGI Message Passing Toolkit (MPT).
-MPI is optimized and more scalable for SGI Altix 3000 series systems than generic MPI libraries.
-It takes advantage of the SGI Altix 3000 architecture and SGI Linux NUMA features.
+MPI is optimized and more scalable for SGI Altix series systems than generic MPI libraries.
+It takes advantage of the SGI Altix architecture and SGI Linux NUMA features.

 Use the -lmpi compiler option to use MPI.
 For a list of environment variables that are supported, see the mpi man page.
-Those variables that are valid for IRIX systems only are so noted on the man page.